Price Volume Mix Variance Analysis in Excel

 Price AC = Revenue AC / Quantity AC

 Looking at the example above, we can see the baby food prices went up while we are taking a large hit on the baked goods category because of declining prices.
-To calculate the total, you just need to add up all the values in the entire Price column and you get the overall impact of prices on your revenues.
+To calculate the total, you need to add up all the values in the entire Price column, and you get the overall impact of prices on your revenues.
 In our example, reduced prices in several categories resulted in a severe drop in revenues because of pricing.

 Here are the formulas for calculating the Mix: